25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

 ### Groups

-Group produces a sequence of groups, organized by a key.
+Group produces a sequence of groups, organized by a key

 `GroupBy` returns a sequence of groups